tigergraph/ecosys/k8s/docs/08-release-notes/operator-0.0.7.md

 - Fixed the problem of external services updating twice, which led to errors.

-- Corrected unexpected config updates when executing an overlap operation between upgrade and expansion. ([TP-3646](https://graphsql.atlassian.net/browse/TP-3646))
+- Corrected unexpected config updates when executing an overlap operation between upgrade and expansion.

-- Addressed an incorrect error exit issue in the upgrade script. ([TP-3869](https://graphsql.atlassian.net/browse/TP-3869))
+- Addressed an incorrect error exit issue in the upgrade script.

 - Fixed the issue of cluster status checking during expansion and shrinking.
 It now checks the service of all nodes, not just the client node.

-- Graph query responses no longer encounter errors after successful execution of the expansion. ([GLE-5195](https://graphsql.atlassian.net/jira/software/c/projects/GLE/issues/GLE-5195), TigerGraph 3.9.2)
+- Graph query responses no longer encounter errors after successful execution of the expansion.

-- Resolved the issue of cluster size limits during cluster expansion. ([TP-3768](https://graphsql.atlassian.net/browse/TP-3768))
+- Resolved the issue of cluster size limits during cluster expansion.

-- Fixed unnecessary rolling update problems that occurred when upgrading from 3.7.0 and below to 3.9.0 and above. ([TP-3765](https://graphsql.atlassian.net/browse/TP-3765) & [CORE-2585](https://graphsql.atlassian.net/browse/CORE-2585))
+- Fixed unnecessary rolling update problems that occurred when upgrading from 3.7.0 and below to 3.9.0 and above.